Unnatural Death (novel): Plot

-Mrs Forrest asks Wimsey to visit her at her flat in London where she clumsily makes advances to him.
-Wimsey suspects blackmail.
-He kisses her and realises that she is physically revolted by his caress.
+Wimsey visits Mrs Forrest at her flat, where she unsuccessfully tries to drug him.
+She makes rather clumsy advances, and Wimsey suspects blackmail.
+He kisses her, realises that she is physically revolted, and slips away.

-Wimsey discovers a motive for Miss Dawson to be killed before the end of 1925: a new 'Property Act' coming into force on 1 January 1926 will change the law of inheritance, resulting in an intestate's property no longer passing to a closest-relative great-niece but being forfeit to the Crown.
-Much play is made of a fictionalised uncertainty in the meaning of the word "issue".

-Mary Whittaker – who Miss Climpson has concluded "is not of the marrying sort" – disappears from Leahampton along with Vera Findlater, an impressionable young woman who is besotted with her.
-Several days later Miss Findlater's body is found on the downs, apparently killed by a blow to the head.
-Mary Whittaker has it seems been kidnapped.
-There are indications that the culprit is a black man, and a distinctive cap found nearby is linked to Hallelujah Dawson.
-However, a post-mortem finds that Vera Findlater was already dead when she was struck, and Wimsey realises that the whole scene has been faked in order to frame the entirely innocent clergyman.
-Tyre tracks from Mrs Forrest's car are found nearby, and Wimsey suspects her and Mary Whittaker of acting in collusion.
+Miss Climpson reports that Mary Whittaker "is not of the marrying sort".
+Whittaker disappears along with her besotted young female admirer, Vera Findlater.
+Several days later, Miss Findlater's body is found on the downs, brutally disfigured by a blow to the head.
+There is no sign of Mary Whittaker.
+A distinctive cap and male footprints nearby suggest a link with Hallelujah Dawson.
+However, the post mortem finds that Vera Findlater was already dead when she was struck.
+Close inspection reveals that the footprints have been faked, and that the scene has been set up in order to frame the innocent clergyman.
+Tyre tracks from Mrs Forrest's car cause Wimsey to suspect her and Mary Whittaker of acting in collusion.

 Wimsey's manservant, Bunter, realises that the fingerprints on Mrs Forrest's wineglass are identical to those on a cheque written by Miss Whittaker.
-Wimsey at last understands that Muriel Forrest and Mary Whittaker are one and the same person, and that she carried out the murders by injecting air into her victims' bloodstream with a hypodermic syringe, causing blockage and immediate death through heart failure.
-Meanwhile Miss Climpson, unable to contact Wimsey, heads to South Audley Street where she is attacked by Mary Whittaker.
-Wimsey and Parker arrive just in time to save Miss Climpson from becoming the final victim.
-Whittaker is arrested, and commits suicide in prison.
+Wimsey at last understands that Muriel Forrest and Mary Whittaker are one and the same person.
+She carried out the murders by injecting air into her victims' bloodstream with her hypodermic syringe, causing blockage and immediate death through heart failure.

+Miss Climpson heads to South Audley Street where she finds Mary Whittaker in her disguise as Mrs Forrest.
+She attacks Miss Climpson, who is saved from becoming another fatality by the timely arrival of Wimsey and Parker.

+Whittaker is committed to prison to await trial.
+There, she commits suicide.
+Wimsey is sickened by the killer's evil and greed.
+Coming out of the prison on a sunny day with Parker, he finds a darkened world: they have emerged just at the time of the total solar eclipse.